Investigate the Conan Doyle Collection

 The exhibition was part of the Heritage Lottery Funded project which allowed community groups and schools to produce exhibitions across the city celebrating Arthur Conan Doyle's connection with Portsmouth.

 As well as material from the archive there was also a display of original costumes from the ITV drama.
-Click on each image to see a larger version (opens in a new window).

-Conan Doyle on Holiday - due to his success as a writer, Conan Doyle had the opportunity to travel widely.
-He often took his family.
-This exhibition explores the places they visited.
+Due to his success as a writer, Sir Arthur Conan Doyle had the opportunity to travel widely and often took his family.
+From Canada and America, to Australia, Ceylon and Egypt,

-To Catch a Thief - masks and disguises inspired by Arthur Conan Doyle’s story Charles Augustus Milverton
+The students of Harbour School’s Key Stage 3 Group created fanciful masks and costumes inspired by Arthur Conan Doyle’s story Charles Augustus Milverton.